 Little India – a key place to visit in Singapore

 Little India is a small area in Singapore where you will find everything Indian.
+It is this cultural experience that makes it a part of almost all Singapore itineraries.
 Right from the garland stalls to the new textile shop, everything reminds you of India.
 It is the same as any shopping street with some added advantage of all kinds of food stalls and restaurants.
 You can choose your fill at a cozy South Indian vegetarian restaurant or the tandoori taste of the North cuisine.

 The one thing you must include in your Singapore Itinerary is Marina Bay.
 The best time to visit it is towards the evening.
 You get to see the scenic view both in the daylight as well as in the night.
 Must say, that both the views are equally good but the night view has its magic.
 You can easily enjoy a few hours sipping a cup of coffee or other drinks and enjoy the view or simply roam around.

 Orchard road is nothing short of shopping therapy.
 The 2 km long road houses shops, shops, and only shops.
 You can spend an entire day playing dress-up and shop to your heart’s content.
 The best part of the solo trip for a girl is shopping tension-free and not having to wait upon anyone.

 There is no specific destination when you need to have some alone time.
 A destination trip would help you unwind from the daily stress and would also give an opportunity to explore and see that you are truly YOU!
 In that respect, Singapore offers a safe and fun environment to travel alone.
 If you agree, just pin this up as your ready reckoner.